matthewowen/jekyll-mapping/README.markdown

 ## Configuration

 To use, include configuration information in _config.yml.
-At minimum, specify a provider:
+At minimum, specify a provider and default zoom level:

     mapping:
         provider: google_static
+        zoom: 10

-If desired, set default dimensions for the map, and/or a zoom level for maps:
+If desired, set default dimensions for maps:

     mapping:
         provider: openstreetmap